Watch Conor McGregor, Paulie Malignaggi Nearly Throw Down In Las Vegas

 Check out the intense interaction below.

-Warning: video contains strong language.
+Warning: Video contains strong language.

 The beef between McGregor and Malignaggi has been an interesting side story amid the Mayweather-McGregor buildup.
 McGregor claims he beat up Malignaggi during their sparring session, which the latter disputes, and it’s clear their hatred is at an all-time high just days before McGregor’s much-anticipated boxing match against the undefeated Mayweather.